electron/electron/docs/api/browser-window.md

 #### `win.getBrowserViews()` _Experimental_

-Returns array of `BrowserView` what was an attached with addBrowserView.
+Returns array of `BrowserView` what was an attached with addBrowserView or setBrowserView.

 **Note:** The BrowserView API is currently experimental and may change or be removed in future Electron releases.